Global Overview

 Key Nations and Regions

-China was the largest generator of bioenergy worldwide in 2021, followed by the United States, Brazil, Germany and the UK.
-China alone increased its generation by over 22 TWh from 2020 to 2021, about half of the annual growth worldwide.
+China was the largest generator of bioenergy worldwide in 2022, followed by Brazil, the United States, Germany and Japan.

-Regionally, Asia and Europe are the largest contributors to bioenergy generation, making up almost 450 TWh combined (73% of global generation).
-In 2021, Asia overtook Europe as the largest regional contributor.
+Regionally, Asia and Europe are the largest contributors to bioenergy generation, making up 74% of the total global generation.

 Geothermal Energy